The best part about any holiday is dessert. -Except, perhaps, during Lent.

 The whole thing is drenched in a ganache topping, just in case you didn’t get enough chocolate.

 The nest?
 Oh, yes.
 It’s melted dark chocolate over vermicelli noodles, pressed between two bowls and refrigerated.
+Out of all the Easter dessert recipes, this is one of my favorites (I am a chocolate lover after all).

 I’ll admit, I tend to get carried away when I start searching for desserts.
 In the case of Easter recipes for dessert, I was wooed by clever bunny shapes and chocolate eggs.